 The reason it is special: The Mediterranean climate and untouched nature of the Kornati islands is ideal for the growth of wild sage.
 This sage contains essential oils with curative effects.

-Kornatska kadulja has an intensive, aromatic and refreshing scent, with a bitter and pungent taste.
-It is used for production of hydrolates, essential oils, and tea.
+Kornatska kadulja has an intensive, aromatic, and refreshing scent, with a bitter and pungent taste.
+It is used for the production of hydrolates, essential oils, and tea.
 The tea has a particularly strong taste.

 Brand that produces it: Salvia Kornati